 |

-The dark pink is the worst winds - the Faroes is right in that path! |
+| The dark pink signifies the worst winds - the Faroes, that small cluster of islands, is right in that path! |

 |

-Saint Magnus cathedral |
+| Saint Magnus Cathedral |

 Eysteroyartunnilin, it descends to 155m below sea level at its deepest point.
 An amazing engineering feat!
 The short trip to Sandoy island could have been done by ferry but the weather was simply too wild.